AA-ALERT/AMBER_setup/README.md

 ## Install dependencies from repositories

+This installation guide has been written for `CentOS7`, starting from a clean install.
 Extra package are available via the epel repository; enable it via:
 ```
 sudo yum install epel-release